Resources for Youth

 Kinbridge Community Association offers a wide range of community programs focused on youth engagement, learning and wellness.
 Youth get access to educational supports, recreational activities, leadership development and community connections.
 Programs are designed to be inclusive and accessible.

 The YMCA of Three Rivers provides programs that support youth development, health and community connection.
-Services include employment readiness, leadership programs, recreation and personal development opportunities.
 The YMCA focuses on helping youth build skills, confidence and strong social networks.

 Events